Polynomial Time Algorithm for Graph Isomorphism Testing: Introduction

-\section{Introduction.}
+\section{Introduction}

+According to Harary's definition, two graphs are isomorphic if there exists a one-to-one correspondence between their vertex sets which preserves adjacency.
+In other words in language of matrix algebra, two graphs with adjacency matrices $A$ and $A^{\prime}$ are isomorphic iff there exists a permutation matrix $P$ such that $A=P^{-1}\cdot A^{\prime}\cdot P$. \cite{Har}

-As 30 years ago \cite{Gati,Read}, in spite of efforts of many researchers, whether the problem of testing of graph isomorphism is NP-complete is still open.
-There is an interesting explanation of this fact \cite{Johnson}.
-The authors noted that proofs of NP-completeness seem to require a certain amount of redundancy, which redundancy graph isomorphism problem lacks.
+In spite of efforts of many researchers, whether the problem of graph isomorphism testing is NP-complete, is still open.
+There is an interesting explanation of this fact in the book \cite{Garey}.
+The authors noted that proofs of NP-completeness seem to require a certain amount of redundancy, a redundancy that graph isomorphism problem lacks.
 For example, in the case of subgraph isomorphism search the same result may be observed even if some edges of given graph will be deleted or some new edges will be added.
 In contrast, if any edge will be added to one of two isomorphic graphs (or if any edge will be deleted), then the graphs will no longer be isomorphic.
 So the graph isomorphism problem is not typical NP-complete problem.
-At present many effective algorithms for graph isomorphism testing were proposed and there are number of investigations with attempts to prove polynomial complexity of some of these algorithms.
-For example, we note preprint \cite{Czerwinski}.

-This article deals with an analysis of complexity of iterative modification of graph isomorphism test algorithm, which had been described earlier \cite{mt2CB2005}.
-The initial recursive algorithm was developed for effective solution of number of hard tasks of computer chemistry, however, here we will not consider the chemical applications of this approach, we only note that in contrast with many other formal approaches, which are used for graph theory applications in chemistry today, this approach is based on fundamental physico-chemical notions about structure and properties of a substance.

-To describe the algorithm we will use Pascal-like pseudo-code, for example, similar pseudo-code had been used in well-known classical books \cite{Aho,Wirth}.
+Also it's important to note that number of effective polynomial algorithms to test isomorphism of distinct graph classes were introduced.
+Particularly such algorithm was implemented and proved for trees \cite{Aho,Hopcroft,Zykov}.

-\section{The general principles of the approach.}
+\section{The general principles of the approach}

-Further, without loss of generality of the task, we will consider undirected connected graphs without loops \cite{Kobler,Miller}.
-For the algorithm we will use weights of vertices, which weights may be computed from the following equation \cite{mt2CB2005}: where $d_{i}$ is degree of vertex $i$;
+Further, without loss of generality of the task, we will consider the solution for undirected connected graphs without loops \cite{Kobler,Miller}:

-$j$ is vertex number for all $i$-adjacent vertices (i.e. vertex $j$ is $i$-adjacent if an edge $(i,j)$ exists in the graph);